Occupy movement in the United States: Las Vegas, Nevada

 There was a theft of passwords off an unprotected computer, in which the passwords for the Go Daddy domain name OccupyLasVegas.org, was briefly pointed to an anti-Semitic hate site by an unknown party.
 In the aftermath of this incident, the owner of the server where the site data was stored obtained a new URL, OccupyLV.org on his own initiative.
 When the original domain was restored a new hosted site was attached to it, on the initiative of the domain name owner.
 As of November 20, the two sides agreed on little, except that they were now separate organizations, both claiming to be "Occupy Las Vegas.".

 On October 6, 2011, Occupy Las Vegas sponsored and led a march on the Las Vegas Strip.
 It was estimated that 1000 people participated in this march.
 On October 15, 2011, a march was held in the Fremont Street Experience.
 Over 1000 people participated in the march.

-On October 21, 2011, the group began occupying a 2.5 acre site near UNLV, formerly used as an overflow parking lot by the nearby airport.
-The site has been informally dubbed "Area 99," a reference both to the "We are the 99%" slogan of the overall movement, and the infamous Area 51 located in Nevada.
-It also has an alternate name of "Camp Peace."
-On October 30, 2011, a zombie march was held on the Las Vegas Strip.
+On October 21, 2011, the group began occupying a 2.5-acre site near UNLV, formerly used as an overflow parking lot by the nearby airport.
+The group planned a zombie walk for Halloween.

 Members of both factions of OLV came together to assist a small business on the verge of being foreclosed upon, on November 13–14, 2011.

 In conjunction with a call by Occupy Wall Street for a protest on November 17, members of the Occupy Las Vegas factions organized a protest at the Lloyd George Federal Building.
 Protesters occupied the northbound lanes of Las Vegas Boulevard, resulting in 21 arrests.
 The arrests are a first among Occupy Las Vegas demonstrations.